 I quickly found out that there was no quick fix.
 I’d lost all of my creativity and enthusiasm and it wasn’t going to reappear after a long bath.
 So I had to get intentional about my self-care and make it a priority.
-It’s taken a good 5 weeks to get back to feeling myself again, in that time I've learned a whole lot about looking after myself which I hope you can take some value from too.
-In this post is a list of all of the activities I found helped me get my mojo back.
+It’s taken a good 5 weeks to get back to feeling myself again, in that time I've learned a whole lot about looking after myself and what works well to help me relax and switch off, which I hope you can take some value from too.

 1) Getting super-strict with my routine

 Working from home has some easy pit-falls.
 I used to hop out of bed and immediately start working, which is easily done when you do what you love.
 However I realised this wasn’t serving me.
 So for the whole of July I got up, got dressed, walked the dogs, had a good breakfast and enjoyed that first cup of tea of the day.
 After that I’d get to work.
 What I found was that by taking my time over my morning rituals I was more productive throughout the day and had a calmer mindset.
 After a few weeks of doing this, the routine is now pretty embedded and I’m really feeling the difference.

 2) Working with your body’s ebb and flow

 I had some days when I wanted to just sit in the sun and daydream.
 This is really unusual for me, I’m terrible at switching off and can’t even sit through a whole film without getting my laptop out, so I knew that if I was feeling this, my body needed to rest.
 So I bought trashy magazines and ice cream and sat in the garden for long periods of time and completely relaxed.